Every small business owner wants to save money — and small business tax deductions are one way to do just that.

 33. Advertising and Marketing

 You already know that providing amazing goods and services isn’t enough to make your business succeed.
 You also need to advertise so your potential customers can find you.
 Advertising and marketing dollars can add up fast, but fortunately, they are all tax-deductible.
+This is great news as advertising and marketing is often of the biggest business expenses that small businesses need to deal with as they get off the ground.
+Rest assured, you can deduct everything from flyers to billboards to business cards, and even a new website.
+Political advertising is the biggest exception to this rule.
+Those expenses are not deductible.

 34. Charitable Deductions